 This Level 3 Registered Best Practice interactive course is for professionals responsible the care and safety of consumers at elevated risk for suicidal behaviors in all settings and across the age span.

 Eight hours of continuing education credit is provided.
-Note: this is not a train-the-trainer program.
-The
+Note: this is not a train-the-trainer

 CE Credits: 8 - Meets requirements for Washington State Law.